Hotel Deals in Kansas City from $63

 Price by Month

-In Kansas City, hotel prices fluctuate significantly throughout the year.
-The lowest average price occurs in January at just over $100, while December sees the highest rates, approaching around $450.
-The prices vary greatly across months.
+In Kansas City, hotel prices vary significantly by month.
+The lowest average price occurs in February, at just over $100, while January shows the highest prices, approaching $400.
+The summer months generally reflect mid-range prices.

 How far in advance should I book?